-The contractor shall submit a Serious Incident Report (SIR) within 72 hours of a serious incident occurring.
-Any SIR shall also be submitted to the RCC's or QRTP's licensor for review.
+The Contractor shall submit via email to DCFDMCPSOngoingServicesSection@wisconsin.gov and via requirements through the Contractor's license, a Serious Incident Report (SIR) within 72 hours of a serious incident occurring.
+Any SIR shall also be submitted to the RCC's licensor for review.
 Serious incident reports should be completed as required by DCF licensing requirements, and any time law enforcement or emergency medical providers are contacted.
 Once DMCPS receives and reviews the SIR, DMCPS may conduct a site visit (announced or unannounced) depending on the severity of the incident as determined by the DMCPS Contract Administrator.